 You are here

-On 15th February 1897, the status of Library was raised to that of a National Library and renamed as ‘Bibliotheca Nacional de Nova Goa’.
+On 15th February 1897, the status of the Library was raised to that of a National Library and renamed as ‘Bibliotheca Nacional de Nova Goa’.
 In March 1925, it was annexed to the academic and cultural institution, (Instituto Vasco da Gama) and redesignated as “Biblioteca Nacional Vasco da Gama’.
-By Decree-Law no. 38684 dated 18th March 1952, the privilege of ‘Deposito Legal’ (Delivery Act) was made applicable to this library and by virtue of it, the library received all publications from Portugal and her overseas Provinces.
+By Decree-Law no. 38684 dated 18th March 1952, the privilege of ‘Deposito Legal’ (Delivery Act) was made applicable to this library, and under it, the library received all publications from Portugal and her overseas Provinces.

-The Krishnadas Shama, Goa State Central Library, India is under the administrative control of Government of Goa, Directorate of Art & Culture and Curator is the Head of Krishnadas Shama, Goa State Central Library, India.
+The Krishnadas Shama, Goa State Central Library, India is under the administrative control of the Government of Goa, Directorate of Art & Culture, and Curator is the Head of Krishnadas Shama, Goa State Central Library, India.